HajiMohamedRufai/HajiMohamedRufai/readme.md

 ## About Me

-I am Haji Mohamed Rufai, a dedicated and enthusiastic professional in the field of Data Engineering.
+I am Haji Rufai, a dedicated and enthusiastic professional in the field of Data Engineering.
 With a strong academic background in Mathematics and Computer Science, I am equipped with a solid foundation in problem-solving and analytical thinking.

 ## Education